YazeedAlKhalaf/Flutter_Installer/README.md

 Flutter Installer is an installer for Flutter built with Flutter 💙😎✌

+## Features

+- Install Flutter using a GUI interface, helpful for beginners and experts
+- Install software required by Flutter, so it is an all-in-one solution.
+- Built using Flutter 💙
+- Beautiful UI ✨
+- Supports 3 Platforms:
+    - Windows
+    - macOS
+    - Linux

 ## Wanna go fast way?
 We have binaries built!

 > ### Step 1: Go to [Latest Release](https://github.com/YazeedAlKhalaf/Flutter_Installer/releases/latest)